 - complete a sign-in form to speak

-Sam Cohen, Tribal Attorney Santa Ynez Chumash Tribe: Follow Up on AB 544 which has been passed and signed.
-The intent of AB 544 needs to be aligned with NCLB in regards to preparation required for teachers of core courses.
+Sam Cohen, Tribal Attorney Santa Ynez Chumash Tribe: Follow up on AB 544 which has been passed and signed.
+The intent of AB 544 needs to be aligned with No Child Left Behind in regards to preparation required for teachers of core courses.
 Wants to determine if it would be appropriate to include Native Language Teachers as part of this requirement.
-Also asked that we consider whether Native Language should be added to foreign language for CSU requirements.
+Also asked that we consider whether Native Language should be added to foreign language for California State University requirements.

 Nakia Zavalla, Santa Ynez Band of Chumash Indians: Wants to express to the committee to keep culture and language as part of their efforts.
 The potential development of three committees needs to be done in a manner that supports cohesiveness and cooperative efforts made on behalf of our students.